cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 The Nextflow pipeline is highly modular and would allow different prediction modules to be "plugged and played" as desired, based on a specific neoantigen-deriving aberrant source.
 Two aberrant neoantigen-producing mechanisms have been chosen as our primary focus in establishing an Asian cancer neoantigen database.

-	1. ***Gene fusion neoantigens (FNs)***: They represent the aberrant output of gene fusions caused by chromosomal genetic rearrangements via translocations, deletions, or inversions
+i. ***Gene fusion neoantigens (FNs)***: They represent the aberrant output of gene fusions caused by chromosomal genetic rearrangements via translocations, deletions, or inversions

-	2. ***Alternative splicing-derived neoantigens (ASNs)***: We will focus on *aberrant* splicing events that produce neopeptides that are absent in normal cells
+ii. ***Alternative splicing-derived neoantigens (ASNs)***: We will focus on *aberrant* splicing events that produce neopeptides that are absent in normal cells

 ##### ***Gene Fusions***

-* We optimized a gene fusion transcript calling using two published bioinformatics tools – Arriba and FusionCatcher on RNA-seq data from our local breast cancer cohort, MyBRCA, and combined the fusion transcript calling output into a preliminary fusion transcript candidate list
+* We optimized a gene fusion transcript calling using two published bioinformatics tools – `Arriba` (Uhrig et al., 2021) and `FusionCatcher` (Nicorici et al., 2014) - on RNA-seq data from our local breast cancer cohort, MyBRCA, and combined the fusion transcript calling output into a preliminary fusion transcript candidate list

 * These would be filtered for tumor-specific and recurrent, public fusion transcripts using similar fusion transcript calling output obtained from sample-matched RNA-seq data of tumor-adjacent normal cells

-***insert graphical details of all the tools used in the pipeline?***

 ##### ***Alternative Splicing Events***